-Grading is based on a standard college curve, where students earn a grade based on the percent of total possible points they obtain.
+Grading is based on a standard college curve, where students earn a grade based upon the percent of total possible points they obtain.
 The lecture component of this course consists of approximately 900 points (12 drop quizzes @ 5 points each, 50 points for assignments, 3 lecture exams @ 200 points each, and one final exam @ 200 points).
 Lecture points are added to laboratory points (about 300 points) to obtain the total points possible for the course (about 1200).
 (Note: Adjustments may be made to lecture and/or lab points so that the lecture constitutes 3/4 of the total points for the course.)
-There is a one week grace period to make-up any missed exam.
+There is a one week grace period to makeup any missed exam.
 Any missed exam not made up within the allotted time will be given a zero.
 Makeup exams may be of an essay nature and are usually considered more difficult.
-It is the responsibility of the student to schedule any make-up exam during a time convenient for both student and instructor.
-Makeups are not allowed on drop quizzes, however, the lowest two quiz scores will be dropped.
+Make-ups are not allowed on drop quizzes, however, the lowest two quiz scores will be dropped.
 Final letter grades are assigned based on the following criteria: